Bio

 2001 International Infusion, Sybaris Gallery, Royal Oak, MI

-Objects for Use-Handmade by Design, American Craft Museum,
+Objects for Use-Handmade by Design, American Craft Museum, New York

 Color and Fire: Defining Moments in Contemporary Ceramics: